ethanolivertroy/github-security-audit/github_evaluation_guide.md

-# GitHub FedRAMP and NIST 800-53 Compliance Evaluation Guide
+# GitHub FedRAMP and NIST 800-53/800-161 Compliance Evaluation Guide

-This guide provides a systematic approach for manually evaluating GitHub implementations for FedRAMP and NIST 800-53 Rev 5 compliance, complementing the automated `github_fedramp_audit.sh` script.
-It follows the same assessment areas as the script but provides step-by-step instructions for a hands-on evaluation, with special attention to supply chain security requirements from NIST 800-161 and the Executive Order 14028 on Improving the Nation's Cybersecurity.
+This guide provides a systematic approach for manually evaluating GitHub implementations for FedRAMP, NIST 800-53 Rev 5, and NIST 800-161 Rev 1 Update 1 compliance, complementing the automated `github_fedramp_audit.sh` script.
+It follows the same assessment areas as the script but provides step-by-step instructions for a hands-on evaluation, with special attention to supply chain security requirements from NIST 800-161r1-upd1 and the Executive Order 14028 on Improving the Nation's Cybersecurity.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)